eleda77/eleda77.github.io/docs/vocab_list.md

 **indissolubly** - in a way that is impossible to take apart or bring to an end, or that exists for a very long time

+**ineluctable** - unable to be resisted or avoided; inescapable

 **inhume** - to bury (opp of exhume)

+**intabulation** - an arrangement of a vocal or ensemble piece for keyboard, lute, or other plucked string instrument, written in tablature

 **interregnum** - a period when normal government is suspended, especially between successive reigns or regimes; interval/pause between two periods of office or other things